Update on Our Role at Virginia Tech

 - FBI and DHS initiatives to improve campus safety

-- The Department of Justice has compiled resources for assistance and information on school and campus safety issues.
+- The Department of Justice has .
 Also see our list of online resources on school violence.

 - Our Criminal Justice Information Services division recently issued a synopsis of crime in schools and colleges, which is based on data reported to our Uniform Crime Reporting Program.
 The study, which has not yet been released, covers the five-year period from 2000 to 2004.
 The objective of the study was to examine the characteristics of offenders and arrestees involved in crimes at schools and colleges.